Hungry Healthy Happy

 Add some extra flavour to the burgers by mixing in a little pesto or sundried tomato paste.
 You will only need a little bit though, otherwise it can make the burgers too wet and they won't hold together as well.
 You could also add a seasoning mix, like Fajita, Cajun or an Italian herb blend.

 If you don't want to make these as burgers, then they work really well as meatballs.
-Just roll them in to 12 meatballs and then you can either bake them or fry them.
+Just roll them into 12 meatballs and then you can either bake them or fry them.
 They are great with spaghetti and our Easy Tomato Pasta Sauce.

 Burger Toppings